CommitAnalysisInfrastructure/DeadCodeChangeAnalyzer/README.md

 # DeadCodeChangeAnalyzer
 This [ComAnI](https://github.com/CommitAnalysisInfrastructure/ComAnI) plug-in realizes an analyzer for identifying changes to code, build, and variability model artifacts in KBuild-based Software Product Lines, like [Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git) or the [Coreboot firmware](https://www.coreboot.org/downloads.html), which affect the results of the dead code analysis [1].
-It therefore adapts the algorithms of the [VariabilityChangeAnalyzer]( https://github.com/CommitAnalysisInfrastructure/VariabilityChangeAnalyzer) to consider changes that affect the variability information in build and variability model artifacts as well as all code blocks or only those that reference a configuration option (see plug-in-specific configuration parameter below).
+It therefore adapts the algorithms of the [VariabilityChangeAnalyzer]( https://github.com/CommitAnalysisInfrastructure/VariabilityChangeAnalyzer) to consider changes that affect the variability information in build and variability model artifacts as well as code blocks.

 *Main class name:* `net.ssehub.comani.analysis.deadcodechange.core.DeadCodeChangeAnalyzer`